abhishek-archlinux/AnimeWatch/README.md

 #Dependencies

-python3
+python3 {Main Language}

-python-pyqt4
+python-pyqt4 (Main GUI Builder)

 python-requests

 python-urllib3

-python-pillow
+python-pillow {For Image Processing}

-python-beautifulsoup4
+python-beautifulsoup4 {For parsing webpage}

 python-lxml

-python-pip

-python-pycurl
+python-pip {for installing jsbeautifier and pytaglib}

+python-pycurl {Main library for fetching pages}

 python-psutil

 curl

-wget
+wget { Not required for version >= 2.0.0-1}

 ffmpegthumbnailer(Thumbnail Generator for Local Files)

-phantomjs(Headless Browser)
+phantomjs(Headless Browser) { Not required for version >= 2.0.0-1}

 libnotify(required for Desktop Notification)

 pytaglib(required for mp3 Tagging)

 jsbeautifier(required for resolving certain links)

+sqlite3 (for managing local music and video database, Addons are not managed by it.
+Addons are managed using files.)

 mpv or mplayer (having both is good option, for streaming video mpv is the best because it's seeking capability within live stream is very efficient and it's buffer management is also very good, and for listening music mplayer is very cost-effective.
 Cpu usage is just 1 to 2 % when playing music with mplayer.
 When playing local video files mplayer cpu utilization always remains 4-5 % point less than that of mpv atleast on my system)